SamGRosen/samgrosen.github.io/_writings/ms-bootcamp.md

 permalink: /writings/ms-bootcamp
 ---

-Below you can find links to materials used in the Fall 2023 MS Boot Camp at Duke University.
+Materials used in the Fall 2023 MS Boot Camp at Duke University.

 ## [Day 1: Basics and Foundation of Python](ms-bootcamp-day1.html)